PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models: Additional implementation details

 For training the denoising network, we keep the same setups as RoomFormer except that we increase the number of training iterations (ablation study is in \S5 of the main paper).
 Adam optimizer is employed with a base learning rate of 2e-4 for all parameters, and the learning rate decays by a factor of 0.1 for the last 20\% iterations.

 \mypara{HD map reconstruction}: The denoising network for the HD map reconstruction task refers to MapTR~\cite{Liao2022MapTR} and its official implementation\footnote{\url{https://github.com/hustvl/MapTR}}.
 The overall design of MapTR is very similar to RoomFormer, where the keys are the ``hierarchical'' or ``two-level'' query embeddings for DETR-style Transformer and a loss based on ``hierarchical bipartite matching''.
 We use the same model config file provided in MapTR's official codebase and convert the model into a denoising function as described in \S4 of the main paper.
-Similar to what we did to RoomFormer above, we add an intra-element attention layer to each Transformer decoder layer to facilitate convergence, and the ablation study is presented in \S\ref{supp:exp}.
+Similar to what we did to RoomFormer above, we add an intra-element attention layer to each Transformer decoder layer to facilitate convergence.

 We employ an Adam optimizer with a base learning rate of 6e-4 and a weight decay factor of 1e-4.
 A cosine learning rate scheduler is used.
-We add a random instance dropping during training to make the model robust to missing instance at test time, which randomly drops 20\% of the instances for each sample.
 To further facilitate convergence under the denoising formulation, we load the ResNet image backbone and Transformer encoder from the pre-trained MapTR, and set the initial learning rate of the image backbone to be 0.1 of the base learning rate.

 When using MapTR as the proposal generator to produce the initial reconstruction for PolyDiffuse, we only consider predicted instances with a confidence score higher than $0.5$ as MapTR's positive predictions.
 PolyDiffuse takes and updates the positive predictions of MapTR and keeps the remaining low-confidence predictions unchanged.
 Only the positive predictions are visualized for the qualitative results of MapTR and PolyDiffuse.